 A Roundtable of Pain Specialists

 For a good overview on the state of the science of pain, watch the Charlie Rose Brain Series episode on Chronic Pain.

 A Rheumatologist’s Take on Pain

 Dr. Dan Clauw, Director of the University of Michigan Chronic Pain and Fatigue Research Center (with whom I worked when the Center was at Georgetown University Medical Center), explains new findings about the science of pain as well as how to treat it – in easy-to-understand language.

 University of California Professor Basbaum presents a quick course for the public.
 As he’d say, don’t get bogged down trying to learn details.
 Just get the gist of how your brain processes the ‘experience of pain.’

 An Internist-Pediatrician’s Take on Pain

 Dr. Schubiner briefly explains his view of the steps to take to begin to ‘unlearn’ a learned pain brain pathway.
 It’s important to realize that his belief, that pain can be completely unlearned is as yet a hypothesis – not proven.

 Living with persistent pain, regardless of what the cause, necessitates some lifestyle management skills.
 My mentor Dr. David Williams, who codirects the University of Michigan Chronic Pain and Fatigue Research Center with Dr. Clauw, has developed and tested an online self-help series of modules that may help you learn these skills.

-Although you may not have Fibromyalgia, these same skills are the basis for the cognitive-behavioral therapy that Clinical Health Psychologists use in providing behavioral pain management.
+Although you may not have Fibromyalgia, these same skills are the basis for the cognitive-behavioral therapy that Clinical Health Psychologists use in providing behavioral pain management for chronic pain in general.
 Check out these skill modules.